ofir5nisimi/chordsheet_studio/specification.md

 - Right-click chord and select "Delete" from context menu
 - Confirmation dialog prevents accidental deletion
 - Undo functionality available for deleted chords

+### **4.7 Chord Transposition**

+**Transposition Feature:**

+The application provides a built-in transposition system to shift all chords up or down by semitones.

+**Transposition Capabilities:**
+- Range: -12 to +12 semitones (full octave up or down)
+- All chords in the document are transposed simultaneously
+- Smart accidental handling based on musical context
+- Preserves chord qualities (major, minor, 7th, etc.)

+**Smart Accidental Logic:**
+- Uses sharps when transposing up
+- Uses flats when transposing down
+- Respects the original chord's accidental preference
+- Keys like F, Bb, Eb, Ab prefer flats
+- Keys like G, D, A, E, B prefer sharps

+**Slash Chord Handling:**
+- Both root note and bass note are transposed correctly
+- Example: Am/G transposed +2 = Bm/A
+- Maintains slash chord notation throughout

+**User Interface:**
+- Transpose controls in the toolbar with +/- buttons
+- Current transposition value displayed between buttons
+- Real-time preview of transposed chords
+- Transposition resets to 0 when loading new document

 ---